AutoNN/AutoNN/docs/docs/gui/lesson2.md

 -  <span style="color :violet">Enter number of Classes</span> : `int` | Enter the total number of classes to be classified in
 -  <span style="color :red">Enter image shape</span> : `str` | **height** x **width** | Should be a string and in the following format `32x32`

+!!! info
+    The GUI will run on the `main thread` and all the training and other reasonably heavy computation will be carried on different threads.

+!!! danger
+    DO NOT CLOSE THE `MAIN GUI WINDOW` during the training process.
+This is not at all recommended, wait till the training process is over.

 ### Results upon pressing `Display graphs` after completion of the training process
 ![Alt text](./screenshots/2.png)